How to Lose Friends on the Golf Course

 Not shouting 'FORE'

 Golfers take a verbal battering for this in the professional game, and rightly so.
-A golf ball can do serious damage if it hits a fellow golfer, and regardless of whether it does cause injury, if you haven't yelled 'fore', you can expect some sort of hostile reaction.
+A golf ball can do serious damage if it hits a fellow golfer, and regardless of whether it does cause injury, if you haven't yelled 'FORE', you can expect some serious beef to develop - and you’ll have little defence.

 Hitting up on other groups